Understanding Team – What is a Team?

-- Be Committed – As a member you should be committed to objectives of the team.
-When committed you give your best to the team.
+- Be Committed – As a member, you should be committed to the objectives of the team.
+When committed you to give your best to the team.

-Now that you know what a team is and characteristics for good teamwork lets delve into the importance of teamwork.
+Now that you know what a team is and the characteristics for good teamwork let’s delve into the importance of teamwork.